20) Scream 3: Opening Scene (0:00:00-0:09:25)

 The final fight between Sidney and Roman is grand.
 They make us believe Sidney will lose this time, and unlike Jill, I understand why Roman would mistakingly fail at killing her.
 Also, I love how Sidney loses all patience.

 When Sidney finally does kill Roman, she does the unthinkable.
-She holds his hand and comforts him.
+She holds his hand and comforts him during his dying breaths.
 This literal bastard doesn’t deserve it, yet Sidney feels for him, understanding that their mother ruined both her life and his, even if in very different ways.
 It’s beautiful.

 Oh the imagery here is quite in your face and that isn’t a complaint.
 Sidney has her final confrontation with both killers on the stage of a theatre as if it’s one big performance.
 How meta can you get?

 I really enjoy the reveal of both killers in Scream 2.
 Mickey as a killer is super random, but that’s what I like about it.
 He’s just a psychopath who gets off on killing people.
-Can that be anymore terrifying?
 He lives for the drama and wants to be world-renown for bloodshed.
 The way he messes with Sidney’s head, meticulously trying to convince her that Derek is his partner is probably the most twisted thing someone could do to her at this point in time.

 Does anyone else love how much Sidney throws the F-Word around?
 What a fucking boss.